Stop Lying: Watch How the Nashville School Killer Case Destroys Left's Myth About Guns

 As we’ve learned from the Crime Research Center’s John Lott, the defensive use of a concealed handgun stops 34% of all kinds of attacks.
 This is contrary to the view of the FBI, which claims only 4%.
 The FBI generally keeps pretty ship-shape crime stats but has omitted from their stats cases that Lott has included in his.

 But even if the Left doesn’t like his stats, in this case, good guys with guns defeated a killer.
-Indeed, the killer could have been stopped sooner had one adult been armed.
+Indeed, the killer could have been stopped sooner had one adult in the school been armed.

 It’s an indisputable fact.